 The ideal approach to enjoying a gay long weekend in San Francisco

 San Francisco may just be the most talked-about and dynamic gay and lesbian destination in the world.
 But with so much to see and do, how do you make the most of a short visit to the City by the Bay?

 Here’s one approach to enjoying a long weekend in San Francisco, ideal for both first-time and repeat visitors.

-The pass, which costs $94 per person (2016), provides free admission to several of the city’s most prominent attractions as well as seven days of unlimited travel on the Cable Car and Muni bus and train network and sightseeing boat excursions on the city’s Blue and Gold Fleet.
+The pass, which costs $89 per person (2017), provides free admission to several of the city’s most prominent attractions as well as seven days of unlimited travel on the Cable Car and Muni bus and train network and sightseeing boat excursions on the city’s Blue and Gold Fleet.

 - Entrance to either the Aquarium of the Bay or Monterey Bay Aquarium